 MD/MPH programs in Georgia:

-Many students interested in research but apprehensive of completing an eight-year program (like the MD/PhD) elect to pursue MD/MS degree programs.
+If you are interested in research but apprehensive of completing an eight-year program (like the MD/PhD) elect to pursue MD/MS degree programs.
 MD/MS program are unique in that they typically vary from institution to institution.
 For instance, the University of Virginia offers a dual MD/MS in Clinical Research, designed to provide graduate professional training in quantitative and qualitative research methodologies and translational and community-based research strategies.
 Emory University offers a dual MD/MA in Bioethics program designed to prepare students from the onset of their medical careers to identify, address, and assess ethical issues as they appear in clinical practice.

 MD/MS (or MA) programs in Georgia: